I love to see people succeed!!!!

 Coaching is a term used in many forms including and not limited to life coaching, performance coaching, executive coaching, recovery coaching and so on.
 These are all forms of helping people get more of what they want out of life and less of what they don’t want; with different focuses.
 Sometimes people want to know how coaching and counselling/psychotherapy differ and one way of thinking about this is to consider these on a continuum.
 At one end coaching is more likely to be developmental and at the other counselling is more likely to be reparative.
 Generally, although not always, coaching clients are less likely to be highly distressed and are more focused on developing their potential, greater self-understanding, improved awareness of beliefs and behaviours and how these can be harnessed in the pursuit of meaningful goals.

 Over the years I have worked with a wide range of clients, from many walks of life, striving for a multiplicity of goals.
 Past and present clients include those looking for work and those responsible for the working lives of many thousands of others, e.g. roles such as owner, chair, director, executive, manager.
-I have worked with clients from all parts of the economy including and not limited to: energy, materials, industry, finance, healthcare, technology, telecoms, utilities and consumer goods and services such as law/judicial, education, emergency services, arts, entertainment, etc.
+I have worked with clients from all parts of the economy including and not limited to: high performance sports, energy, materials, industry, finance, healthcare, technology, telecoms, utilities and consumer goods and services such as law/judicial, education, emergency services, arts, entertainment, etc.

 Client goals vary a lot and some common themes have included: greater career success, stress reduction/ wanting a greater sense of wellbeing, developing more positive habits, improved relationships, a more spiritual focus in life, better work/life balance, support through a challenging time, greater self-confidence, higher self-esteem, making the most of new opportunities, and many many more.